rosekamallove/resume/resume.md

 ## Experience

-### <span>MLH Fellowship (Open Source Developer)</span> <span class="technologies">September 2021 -- December 2021</span>
+### <span>MLH Fellowship (Open Source Developer) </span> <span class="technologies">September 2021 -- December 2021</span>

-The MLH Fellowship is a 12 week internship alternative for aspiring software engineers.
-Instead of interning at a single company, on the Open Source Track you'll contribute to the type of Open Source projects that every company depends on.
+The MLH Fellowship is a **12-week** internship alternative for aspiring software engineers.
+Instead of interning at a single company, on the Open Source Track you'll contribute to the type of Open-Source projects that every company depends on.

 ### <span>MLH Pre-Fellowship</span> <span class="technologies">July 2021 -- August 2021</span>

-A 4-week Educational program offered by MLH powered by GitHub to level up as a software engineer by contributing on a real-world project by collaborating with people around the world through Standard Industry Practices.
+A **4-week** Educational program offered by MLH powered by GitHub to level up as a software engineer by contributing on a real-world project by collaborating with people around the world through Standard Industry Practices.

 - Integrated **AlanAI Voice Assistant** to the [Open Sourced Portfolio Template ](https://github.com/rosekamallove/Portfolio-MLH) to navigate around the website through Voice Commands